d-g-ivanov/serialeasy/README.md

 Possible option keys:

 dataset - sets the name of the data attribute to be used for the template string.
 Defaults to 'structure'.
+	- needed only for serialize function when HTML elements are passed to it.

 ```html
 var data = serialeasy().setOptions({ dataset: 'template'});